Last Updated: March 16, 2022

 - An average person in the UK spends 148 minutes on a smartphone.

-- In 2019, the UK registered the highest smartphone penetration rate in the world of 82,9%.
+- The UK has the second-highest smartphone penetration rate in the world at 78.9%.

 - Email correspondence using a mobile phone was the most frequent activity among internet services in the UK.